Hugo Dixon

-Hugo Duncan Dixon (born December 1963) is a British journalist, campaigner and entrepreneur.
+Hugo Duncan Dixon (born December 1963) is a campaigner and columnist.
 He is commentator-at-large for Reuters.
-He is also a principal architect of a plan to channel Russia’s $300 billion frozen sovereign assets to Ukraine via a reparations loan.
-Ursula von der Leyen, the president of the European Commission, backed the idea in her state of the union speech in 2025.
+He is also a principal architect of a plan for the European Union to take custody of Russia’s immobilised sovereign accounts.
+He has dual British and Greek citizenship.

 Dixon was prominent in the campaign to stop Brexit as editor-in-chief of InFacts and one of the founders and leaders of the People’s Vote campaign.
 He was also one of the initiators of the Group of Seven’s partnership for global infrastructure and investment, a $600 billion plan to help the Global South accelerate its transition to net zero.

 Dixon was previously editor-in-chief and chairman of the financial commentary website Breakingviews which he co-founded.
 During that period, he played an influential role in the Greek financial crisis, arguing strongly against the country’s withdrawal from the eurozone.
 Before that, he was the editor of the Financial Times Lex column.

+He is of Greek descent through his paternal grandmother, who was from Samarina, and in 2025 he acquired Greek citizenship.